-Parts of an item of property, plant and equipment that have different useful lives are accounted for as separate items of property, plant and equipment.
+Parts of an item of property, plant and equipment that have different useful lives are accounted for separately.

 The value of in-kind donations is determined by independent valuation at the time of the donation.

 Gains or losses on disposal of an item of property, plant and equipment are determined by comparing the proceeds of disposal with the carrying amount of property, plant and equipment and are recognised net within surplus or deficit.